CodeYourFuture/JavaScript-Core-1-Coursework-Week4/README.md

-Like learning a musical instrument, programming requires daily practise.
+clLike learning a musical instrument, programming requires daily practise.

 The exercises are split into three folders: `exercises`, `mandatory` and `extra`.
 All homework in the `exercise` and `mandatory` section **must** be completed for homework by the following lesson.